Ascellayn/Flashcord/README.md

+# Declaring Flashcord as a dead project
+Flashcord has now been archived, no one stepped in to fix/commit Flashcord and people keep assuming Flashcord works while it clearly doesn't and has been left in a broken state for a VERY LONG TIME.
+I've now decided to entirely kill off the Flashcord project so that people aren't left confused as why it stopped working.
+If someone is still willing to fix Flashcord in a meaningfull way then this repo will be unarchived.
+For now it will stay dead.

 # Flashcord developement has ceased indefinitely
 This project is now maintained by the community and newer versions are now based off the last "Ceres" version.